idvorkin/idvorkin.github.io/_d/elder.md

 ### Start your vanaprastha

-- Find spirtuallity, helps you avoid thinking about yourself (todo add notes about this)
+- Find spirituality, helps you avoid thinking about yourself (todo add notes about this)

 ### Make your weakness your strength

-- Share that your in decline, being vulnerable is a strength
+- Share that you're in decline, being vulnerable is a strength

 ### Cast into the falling tide